For your Home

 Confirming that your house is being infested by carpenter ants is crucial to successfully clear your home of these wood-destroying pests.
 Carpenter ants require specialized ant solutions that differ from other types of ants.

-Carpenter ants range in size from ¼ - ¾ inch in length.
-There are three size classes of these ants, each with different job classifications.
-The major workers are the largest ants in a colony and contain most of the large soldier ants.
-These workers have a number of duties, including feeding the queen and larvae and defending the nest.
-Media carpenter ants are mid-sized ants and minors are the smallest size category.
-Media and minor ants do most of the food gathering and colony construction.
-Carpenter ants feed on living and dead insects as well as anything people consume.
+Carpenter ants range in size from ¼ ¾ inches in length.
+There are two classes of these ants, each with different job classifications.
+The major workers, also known as the soldiers ants, are the largest ants in a colony.
+Soldiers defend the nest against natural predators.
+The majority of the colony is made up of smaller minor workers who take care of the young and search for food.
+Carpenter ants feed on living and dead insects and anything people consume.

 Winged carpenter ants (also known as ‘swarmers’) are sometimes mistaken for termites.
 These are winged ants that leave the colonies to mate and start their own colonies.
 Larger than the average carpenter ant, swarmers are 3/4 inch in size.
 If you spot carpenter ant swarmers, it may be an indication that a colony is located nearby.

 Carpenter ants create parent nests and satellite nests in decaying, moist wood.
-The parent nest holds the ant queen and eggs and is typically found outdoors.
-The satellite nests include worker ants.
+The parent nest holds the ant queen, eggs, larvae, pupae, and workers, and it is typically found outdoors.
+The satellite nests include older larvae, pupae, and worker ants but will not have a queen or eggs.
 For black carpenter ants, multiple satellite nests can be present in separate spots around your property.
-Their nests can be present indoors: in wood, voids of walls, and insulation, and outdoors: in stumps, firewood, and rotted fence posts.
+Their nests can be present indoors: in wood, voids of walls, and insulation, and outdoors in stumps, firewood, and rotted fence posts.
 Sawdust with dead ants and parts of eaten insects can signify that carpenter ants may have made a nest in that area.
 It can, however, be difficult to find the nest for a couple of reasons:

 If a carpenter ant nest is inside your property, you will want to get it treated as soon as possible.
 Carpenter ants can do considerable damage to timber in your home.
 You should ensure that all the ants have been destroyed before you begin to replace any damaged wood in your home.
 For these reasons, we recommend that you contact a professional pest control company to get rid of the carpenter ants for you to be certain of a thorough and complete job.